Book 1

 search?q=dinner

-Get k most searched queries using Trie data structure for fast retrieval.
-Build tries periodically with query data from the Aggregator Service and store in Trie DB.
+For large data sets, get k most searched queries using Trie data structure for fast retrieval.
+Build tries periodically with query data from the Aggregator Service and store in Trie DB with a Trie Cache in between.
+Store Trie across multiple shards to scale storage.

 YouTube

-CDN - store videos as BLOB (Binary Large OBjects)
+CDN - store transcoded videos as BLOB (Binary Large OBjects)

 API Servers - everything else

-Upload: transcode video and save metadata (use Completion Queue and Completion Handler), replicate to CDN worldwide
+Upload: transcode video with Transcoding servers and parallely save metadata to DB (use Completion Queue and Completion Handler to check if transcoding was successful), send to CDN worldwide (push model).

 Video must be quickly playable on all kinds of devices, with seek (random access).
 Trancode it, save diff bitrate (for adaptive bitrate), and save diff resolutions.